 Introduction

-Mechanistic explanations (MEx) derive their utility from the resemblance of the conceptual mechanism's output to empirically observed outcomes.
-As maps to biological territories, biological MEx are naturally identified with the living systems they represent.
-Most well-developed MEx take the form of a model, whose internal structure is taken to reflect the underlying causal structure of a biological phenomenon.
-The nature of the causal relationship between a mechanistic model and the phenomenon it purports to explain remains a topic of active dispute in the philosophy of biology\cite{Fagan2015}.
+Most well developed mechanistic explanations in biology take the form of a model, which reflects the underlying causal structure of a biological phenomenon.
+The nature of the causal relationship between a mechanistic model and the phenomenon it purports to explain remains a topic of debate in the philosophy of biology literature\cite{Fagan2015}.
 Biologists, nonetheless, usually accept that a model which explains empirical observations well (usually measured by statistical or information theoretic methods), and reliably predicts the results of interventions, bears a meaningful structural resemblance to the actual causal process giving rise to the modelled phenomenon.

 Biological phenomena are notable for exhibiting both complex order and unpredictable variability.
-A significant challenge for MEx in multicellular systems is to explain how complex, highly ordered tissues, like those produced by neural progenitors, can arise from cellular behaviours with unpredictably variable outcomes.
-Stem cell biologists have traditionally resorted to Simple Stochastic Models (SSMs) in order to explain the observed unpredictable variability in clonal outcomes of putative stem cells\cite{Till1964,Fagan2013}.
-Because SSMs are susceptible to Monte Carlo numerical analysis as Galton-Watson branching processes, they have been convenient explanatory devices, appearing in the literature for more than half a century.
-By specifying the probability distributions of symmetric proliferative (PP), symmetric postmitotic (DD), and asymmetric proliferative/postmitotic (PD) mitotic modes, SSMs allow cell lineage outcomes to be simulated.
+A significant challenge in multicellular systems is to explain how complex, highly ordered tissues, like those produced by neural progenitors, can arise from cellular behaviours with unpredictably variable outcomes.
+Stem cell biologists have traditionally resorted to simple stochastic models in order to explain the observed unpredictable variability in clonal outcomes of putative stem cells\cite{Till1964,Fagan2013}.
+Because simple stochastic models are susceptible to branching analyses where each cellular generation produces progeny according to a predefined probability distribution, they have been convenient explanatory devices, appearing in the literature for more than half a century.
+By specifying the probability distributions of symmetric proliferative (PP), symmetric post-mitotic (DD), and asymmetric proliferative/post-mitotic (PD) modes, simple stochastic models allow cell lineage outcomes to be simulated.

-SSMs are ``stochastic" insofar as they incorporate random variables with defined probability distributions.
-As Jaynes has noted, ``[b]elief ... that the property of being ΓÇÿstochastic' rather than ΓÇÿdeterministic' is a real physical property of a process, that exists independently of human information, is [an] example of the mind projection fallacy: attributing oneΓÇÖs own ignorance to Nature instead."\cite{Jaynes2003} Despite this, macromolecular processes are often described as ``stochastic" in the stem cell literature.
-Generally speaking, the behaviour of an SSM's random variable is taken to represent sequences of outcomes that are produced by multiple, causally independent events.
-Recently, the influence of ``transcriptional noise" on progenitor specification has been identified as a candidate macromolecular process that may produce unpredictable variability in cellular fate specification.
-Therefore, one explanatory strategy for stem and progenitor cell function compares SSM model output to observed lineage outcomes, in order to argue that ``noisy", causally independent events give rise to the proliferative and specificative outcomes of progenitor lineages.
+Simple stochastic models are “stochastic” insofar as they incorporate random variables with defined probability distributions.
+Despite notable conceptual limitations in this approach\cite{Jaynes2003}, macromolecular processes are often described as “stochastic” in the stem cell literature.
+Generally speaking, the behaviour of a stochastic random variable is taken to represent sequences of outcomes that are produced by multiple, causally independent events.
+Recently, the influence of “transcriptional noise” on progenitor specification has been identified as a candidate macromolecular process that may produce unpredictable variability in cellular fate specification\cite{REF}.
+Therefore, one explanatory strategy for stem and progenitor cell function compares simple stochastic model output to observed lineage outcomes, in order to argue that “noisy”, causally independent events give rise to the proliferation and specification outcomes of progenitor lineages.